Northwest Fuchsia Society

 Rust- Orangish, rusty areas appear, usually under the leaves. /Not well-ventilated; too moist.

 Slugs - They love moist greenhouses and tender growth to raise their young.
+Look under the pots as well for both slugs and slug eggs.

-Thrips- Small, narrow-bodied, yellow, brown or black insects seem to be smothering the plant.
-Shoots and flower buds are damaged. / Too warm or too little water, not common in the PNW.
+Shoots and flower buds are damaged. / Too warm or too little water, have become common in the PNW.

 White Flies- Under the leaves, small white eggs are laid- leaves become sticky.
+When the plant is touched, little, white flies scatter frantically into the air.

 Yellow leaves- The plant is lacking magnesium.